pact-im/api-doc/_includes/channels.md

 # Channels

 In order to receive and send messages, you need to connect channels.
+Channels is a source of incoming messages in the system.
+Channel can be:

+* WhatsApp
+* Instagram
+* Telegram
+* Viber
+* VK
+* Facebook

-You can connect the channels either via our web interface on the [settings page](https://app.pact.im/project_settings/channels) or using the API.
+You can also connect required channels via our web interface under the [settings page](https://app.pact.im/project_settings/channels).

 <aside class="warning">
-You must accept webhook's if you want to connect channels via API.
+You have to setup webhook's to make channels fully functional.
 </aside>